Cornelius Vanderbilt II’s Mansion at 742-748 Fifth Avenue (between 57th and 58th Streets). Photo via Library of Congress.

 Recently, we rounded up New York City’s architectural superlatives, ranging from narrowest building to smallest plot of land.
 In that mix was the shortest lived buildings in the city.
 While most of us see the city as ever-changing, it may surprise you to discover just how short-lived some buildings were.

-Aerial view of Mount Vernon in Prospect Park
+Mount Vernon Replica in Prospect Park (2 Years)

 In 1932, Robert Moses had a replica of Mount Vernon built in Prospect Park to to mark the 200th anniversary of George Washington’s birth.
 The building, constructed by Sears, Roebuck & Company (who also delivered another replica to the Exposition Coloniale Internationale in Paris in 1931) and designed by architect Charles K. Bryant, lasted lasted a mere two years before being torn down.
 The house was located at the base of Lookout Hill on the Peninsula of the Lake.